SophiaNM/Quotes/README.md

 | Delete a quote | Click `more details` then click `delete quote`| Quote is deleted |

 ## Known Bugs
-Date Count Custom Pipe does not display correct count with a Null date input.
+The highest number of votes does not highlight.

 ## Live Website